 Here are the highlights: lowest price tag, largest engine, detergent tank and all five interchangeable nozzles included.
-Everything else about this cleaning unit is entirely middle-of-the-road.
+Everything else about this residential pressure washer cleaning unit is entirely middle-of-the-road.

 Here is a list of the other washers I've tested to date, in no particular order:

 - : Looks great on paper and does actually include all five basic nozzle tip types and a neat double reservoir.
 But you have to survive the tedious assembly and still be OK with loose spray nozzle wand storage as a tradeoff.
-The spec'd high pressure 4,200 psi offers no real world advantage over the other washers with about 1,000 less psi.
+The spec'd high pressure 4,200 psi offers no real-world advantage over the other washers rated about 1,000 less psi.

 Testing pressure washers isn't an exact science.
 Mostly I sprayed stuff.
 A lot of stuff.

 The evaluation started when I opened each box.
 A couple of the pressure washers were packed so well you'd think they were solid gold, and a couple of others, well, honestly I'm surprised there weren't more broken pieces than I ended up with (which was really just a couple of small plastic covers).

 I then had to assemble each washer from pressure hose to wand nozzle tip.
 I like to assemble things, so that part of the process wasn't so bad.
 There aren't too many surprises when it comes to pressure washer builds.
 It's either going to be an upright gas powered pressure washer cart, or a low and wide (and usually heavier) type of model.
 For the electric models, assembly was generally more complete out of the box.
 Usually just a couple of plastic covers or handles to attach.